vasveena/amazon-emr-ttt-workshop/docs/day2/hudi/exercise.md

 We will now use AWS DMS to start pushing this data to S3.

-Go to the DMS Web Console -> Endpoints -> hudidmsource.
+Go to the [Amazon DMS Web Console](https://us-east-1.console.aws.amazon.com/dms/v2/home?region=us-east-1#dashboard) (Right click -> Open Link in New Tab) -> Endpoints -> hudidmsource.
 Check if the connection is successful.
 If not, test the connection again.

 ![Hudi - 16](images/hudi-16.png)